JamesClonk/k8s-infrastructure/README.md

 ## What is this? ❓️

 This is a collection of scripts for a fully automated deployment of Kubernetes onto a [Hetzner Cloud](https://www.hetzner.com/cloud) virtual machine.
 It will use the Hetzner Cloud CLI to create a single VM, deploy [K3s](https://k3s.io) onto it, target the newly installed Kubernetes and deploy various additional components.
-The deployment process is entirely automated and idempotent, and can also run automatically via the included `.github/workflows`.
+The whole deployment process is entirely automated and idempotent, and can also run automatically via the included `.github/workflows`.

 ## Installation ❗️